bpt26/parsimony/2_optimise_starting_tree/README.md

 The other IQ-TREE times increase because I was tentatively increasing the SPR radius.
 I think one can usually expect that a single run with a larger SPR radius is sufficient (each attempts 100 rounds of SPR or until no further improvements are found)

+* longer because I forgot to switch of ml branch length optimisation, and/or because it had TBR moves in as well (which never helped so I turned off)

 ### 2.2.2 IQ-TREE May24 Version